mit-rss/wall_follower/README.md

 ![car_number](media/40500596821_e133bedd83_k.jpg)

-Plug your router into an outlet and use the ethernet cable to connect it to a working ethernet port (not all the ports in 32-080 work).
+Plug your router into an outlet in your team's power strip.
 Make sure you are using the **12V power supply** that says "TP-Link" on it. **Using the other power supply will fry your router**.
 Then connect to either of these two wifi networks on your laptop using the password ```g0tRACECAR?```:

     RACECAR_AP_[YOUR_CAR_NUMBER]